setusureja/LoginSignup/README.md

 # LoginSignup

 To execute the program
-Required softwares jupyter Notebook(Preffered), Xampp
+Required softwares jupyter Notebook(Preffered) or Other Competible and Xampp.

 Run the .py file